-(R15A0202) ELECTRICAL TECHNOLOGY
+(R17A0261) ELECTRICAL TECHNOLOGY

-This course introduces the basic concepts of transient analysis of the circuits, the basic two-port network parameters, design analysis of the filters and attenuators and their use in the circuit theory, analysis of the locus diagrams, resonance, magnetic circuits.
-The emphasis of this course is laid on the basic operation of DC machines which includes DC generators and DC motors.
+- 1. To understand the basic concepts of transient analysis of the circuits. - 2.
+To explain basic two-port network parameters, design analysis of the filters and attenuators and their use in the circuit theory - 3.
+To do the analysis of the locus diagrams, resonance. - 4.
+To understand the basic operation of DC machines which includes DC generators and DC motors.